 The shortcomings of recent social distancing orders are evident in cities like New Delhi, Bangkok, Lagos, Mexico City and Rio de Janeiro, where millions of residents feel their lives have been upended with little protection or access to support.
 These cities , like Delhi already face many urban problems.

 Recognizing and addressing the stark reality of urban inequality is essential for addressing the current pandemic.
 It can also help cities build back better and more resilient to future crises.
 Resilience is needed, particularly at this time.
+Raising awareness for this issue is critical, and people are taking to social media in effort to spread the word.
+Some good samaritans are even using tactics to buy Facebook page likes to help drive traffic towards informative content to encourage resilience and attempt to eradicate inequality in the current pandemic.

 Perhaps situation is dire in India, where a national lockdown with little notice ordered 1.3 billion people to self-isolate for at least 40 days.
 Between 152-216 million people in India live in dense informal housing, or slums.
 Sometimes around ten or people live in a single room.How these people can follow social distancing norms is a big question.